redwoodconsulting-io/gs-fastcopy-python/README.md

 * **You need a filesystem.**

-  Because `gs_fastcloud` uses tools that work with files, it must be able to read/write files, in particular temporary files as set up by `tempfile.TemporaryDirectory()`.
+  Because `gs_fastcopy` uses tools that work with files, it must be able to read/write a filesystem, in particular temporary files as set up by `tempfile.TemporaryDirectory()` [[python docs](https://docs.python.org/3/library/tempfile.html#tempfile.TemporaryDirectory)].

-  This is surprisingly versatile, even "very" serverless environments like Cloud Functions present an in-memory file system.
+  This is surprisingly versatile: even "very" serverless environments like Cloud Functions present an in-memory file system.

 * **You need the `gcloud` SDK on your path.**